-- A. The successful completion of three full years (fall, spring, and summer semesters) of full-time study beyond the baccalaureate, or the equivalent, is required.
-In addition, the successful completion of an internship that is a full-time experience for one calendar year, or a half-time experience for two calendar years, with at least two hours per week of formally scheduled individual supervision, is required. - B. Program course requirements are established by the faculties of the member institutions of the Psy.D. consortial program and administered by the Council of Directors of the program.
+The successful completion of three full years (fall, spring, and summer semesters) of full-time study beyond the baccalaureate, or the equivalent, is required.
+In addition, the successful completion of an internship that is a full-time experience for one calendar year, or a half-time experience for two calendar years, with at least two hours per week of formally scheduled individual supervision, is required.

+- B. Program course requirements are established by the faculties of the member institutions of the Psy.D. consortial program and administered by the Council of Directors of the program.
 At least 6 semesters and 72 semester hours shall be in residence in the program, with the student being registered in the program during the semester in which the degree requirements are completed. - C. Each doctoral student must pass a comprehensive written and oral qualifying examination before being admitted to candidacy.
-The examination shall cover both course content and clinical competence. - D. Each candidate for the doctoral degree must pass an examination in his or her area of clinical specialization during the final semester of study.
-The examination may be written or oral at the discretion of the Council of Directors and shall be open to the faculties of the member institutions of the consortial program and to such outside persons as the Committee may invite. - E. All requirements for the doctoral degree must be completed within seven (7) calendar years of the time the student begins the doctoral program.
+The examination shall cover both course content and clinical competence. - D. Each candidate for the doctoral degree must propose, conduct, and successfully defend an empirical dissertation with a strong evaluative component.
+The dissertation defense shall be open to the faculties of the member institutions of the consortial program and to such outside persons as the dissertation committee may invite. - E. All requirements for the doctoral degree must be completed within seven (7) calendar years of the time the student begins the doctoral program.